rshield1/social_fitness/spec.md

 we use it to set up a has many through relationship that has multiple belong to. it sets up a many to many relationship.
 You can use the table to query one model.

-How do we set up nested forms - what do these forms need to include so that we can associate the new object with the existing? (i.e. if we have the nested route: posts/1/comments/new, how do we associate the new comment with post with id of 1?)
+How do we set up nested forms - what do these forms need to include so that we can associate the new object with the existing? (i.e. if we have the nested route: posts/1/comments/new, how do we associate the new comment with post with id of 1?) if its nested, the params will come through with a unique id post_id, which requires it to be added as a hidden method in the form.

 Are nested routes and nested forms connected in any way?
 How do we use a nested route to help set up our nested form?